Skip to content

 Why Are You Taking A Vacation In The First Place?

-The blueprint here is zooming out and deciding why you’re taking a vacation in the first place.
+The blueprint here is zooming out and deciding why you’re taking a paid vacation in the first place.
+Taking regular time off for self-care is crucial for preventing burnout, recharging, and unplugging from work stressors.

 3 questions can help you find your answer.